 - Operation Lines: Gyeongbu Line, Guma Line, and Yeongdong Line.
 From Banpo-dong in Seoul, it goes to Gangneung, Gyeongju, Gongju, Gumi, Geumsan, Gimcheon, Gimhae, Daegu, Daejeon, Government Complex-Daejeon, Donghae, Masan, Busan, Busan Sasang, Samcheok, Sangju, Seonsan, Sokcho, Anseong, Anseong Gongdo-eup, Anseong Jungdae, Anseong Pungrim, Anseong Hangyeong, Yangyang, Yeoju, Yeongcheon, Onyang(Asan), Yongin, Ulsan, Wonju, Icheon, Jeomchon, Jecheon, Jochiwon, Jinju, Changwon, Cheonan, Cheongju, Tongyeong, Pyeongtaek, Pohang, Hwanggan, and Hoengseong

-- It has an underground shopping mall that sell clothing at reasonable prices, so many people visit the mall.
+- It has an underground shopping mall that sells clothing at reasonable prices, so many people visit the mall.

 Central City Terminal

-This terminal is operating Honam Line after being moved from Seoul Express Bus Terminal.
+This terminal is operating as the Honam Line after being moved from Seoul Express Bus Terminal.

 - The Central City Terminal has department stores, theaters, synthesized terminals, and hotels within the building.
 It is located next to the Seoul Express Bus Terminal, and is connected to the Express Bus Terminal Station of Subway Line 3.